espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

-After 2 weeks of usages and successful migration of five personal projects from `pip` to `poetry`, I can choose poetry because :
+After 2 weeks of usages and successful migration of five personal projects from `pip` to `poetry`{:.language-clojure .highlihgt}, I can choose poetry because :